↓This table is scrollable horizontally.

-|(As of June 30, 2012)|
+|(As of June 30, 2016)|

-(Est. February 21, 1966)
+(February 21, 1966)

 |Attaka Unit||INPEX CORPORATION 50%

-This venture subsequently made a series of discoveries in the Bekapai (oil), Handil (oil), Tambora (oil and gas), Tunu (gas), Peciko (gas), Sisi and Nubi (gas) fields, each of which has continued to produce crude oil and natural gas.
+This venture subsequently made a series of discoveries in the Bekapai (oil), Handil (oil), Tambora (oil and gas), Tunu (gas), Peciko (gas), Sisi and Nubi (gas), as well as the South Mahakam (gas), fields, each of which has continued to produce crude oil and natural gas.
 The crude oil and condensate produced from these fields are shipped mainly to oil refineries and power companies in Japan by tanker from the Santan and Senipah terminals.
-Most of the natural gas is supplied to the Bontang LNG Plant, then shipped as LNG to Japan and elsewhere.
+Most of the natural gas is supplied to the Bontang LNG Plant, and then shipped as LNG to customers in Japan and elsewhere.